antkawam/aws-identity-round-robin-workshop/docs/delegation/build.md

     Click **Switch Role**.

-    You will now see a new role label named *SecAdministrator* in the top of your console window as shown below.
+    You will now see a new role label named *SecOperator* in the top of your console window as shown below.

     ![SecOperatorLabel](./images/IamEssSwitchSecOperRolePost.png)